Podcast #9b Online and Digital Activism: The Good, Bad and the Ugly!*

 In December, the ICT4Advocacy Community of Practice – a collective of 14 organizations – ran the 7-day #SaveTheMessengerUg campaign.
-A summary by Frank Oyugi.
+A summary of the Highlights by Frank Oyugi.

 Media, often referred to as the fourth estate, plays a very crucial and pivotal role in the society, acting as the watchdog, interrogating those in authority to ensure transparency, Accountability and service delivery.